 Most patients present with temporal lobe epilepsy.

 The relationship, if any, of mesial temporal sclerosis with febrile seizures is controversial, made all the more difficult due to the relative insensitivity of imaging and the difficulty in establishing whether a particular seizure was truly febrile.
 Up to a third of patients with established refractory temporal lobe epilepsy have a history of seizures in childhood at the time of fever 3.
 Follow up of children with febrile seizures does not demonstrate significant increased incidence of temporal lobe epilepsy 3.

 The hippocampal formation is not uniformly affected, with the dentate gyrus, and the CA1, CA4, and to a lesser degree CA3 sections of the hippocampus being primarily involved 4.
 Histologically there is neuronal cell loss, gliosis, and sclerosis.

 MRI is the modality of choice to evaluate the hippocampus, however dedicated TLE protocol needs to be performed if good sensitivity and specificity is to be achieved 5.
-Thin section angled coronal sequences at right angles to the longitudinal axis of the hippocampus are required, to minimize volume averaging.
+Thin section angled coronal sequences at right angles to the longitudinal axis of the hippocampus are required, to minimise volume averaging.

 Coronal volume and coronal high resolution T2WI/FLAIR are best to diagnose MTS.

 Findings include 4: